What does machine-readable, machine-actionable and machine-interpretable mean?

 - Not be images, audio nor video (.jpeg, png, etc.).

-What are the advantages of generating machine-actionable metadata and data, during and after the project?
+What are the advantages of machine-actionable metadata and data?

 Description